dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 Terminology pertaining to error conditions
 ==========================================

-When this documentation specifies that it “is an error” for some situation to occur, this means that:
+When this documentation specifies that it "is an error" for some situation to occur, this means that:

 -  No valid DUIM program should cause this situation to occur.
 -  If this situation does occur, the effects and results are undefined.
 -  DUIM often tries to detect such an error, but it might not.

-When this manual specifies that some argument “must be a *type* ” or uses the phrase "the *type* argument", this means that it is an error if the argument is not of the specified *type*.
+When this manual specifies that some argument "must be a *type* " or uses the phrase "the *type* argument", this means that it is an error if the argument is not of the specified *type*.
 DUIM tries to detect such type errors, but it might not always be successful.

-When this documentation says that “an error is signalled” in some situation, this means that:
+When this documentation says that "an error is signalled" in some situation, this means that:

 -  If the situation occurs, DUIM will signal an error using ``error`` or